One-Shot Method for Computing Generalized Winding Numbers: One-shot algorithm

-\new{As we show in the Supplementary materials, this, as well as the problems of intersecting two parametric curves, such as B\'ezier, and finding their self-intersections, can be relaxed into a \emph{Sum-of-Squares} (SOS) formulations \cite{SOS}, which then yield convex problems solvable by standard semidefinite programming (SDP) solvers.
-This relaxation is tight, yielding exact recovery in almost all cases (Sec.~\ref{sec:validation}, \cite{SOS}).
-All these techniques, as shown in \cite{SOS} are easily extendable to arbitrary NURBS patches.}

-\new{Finally, for a region bounded by a parametric curve $\gamma(s): [0, L] \rightarrow S_p^2$ projected onto the unit sphere, using Gauss-Bonnet theorem, we can compute the area inside the curve as $A = 2\pi - \int_0^L k_g(s)$, where $k_g$ is the geodesic curvature of the boundary.
-Note that for most parametric boundaries, including B\'ezier curves, this integral has to be evaluated numerically.
-Unlike \emph{surface} discretization, however, this \emph{boundary} discretization may lead only to minor differences in the final winding number close to the boundary (Sec.~\ref{sec:validation}).}

-\new{Following this logic, in practice we can discretize the boundary of a parametric surface and compute region decomposition using polyline intersection algorithm, just like in the mesh case.
-All the results in the paper are computed via in that manner for optimal performance.}

-\new{Once the arrangement on the sphere is computed, whether for parametric curves or polylines, we find a single point in the largest region \cite{cgal:wfzh-a2-24a}}.

-\paragraph{Speed up} \new{SOS optimization in general can be slow (see Sec.~\ref{sec:validation}).
-If speed is more important than precision, in practice we can find ray-surface intersections using a nonlinear equation solver.
-In this case, we can express the ray-surface intersection test as an equation $f(\xi)+(q-p) t = 0$, which we solve numerically for $t \geq 0, \xi \in \Omega$, finding \emph{all} roots.
-We first can compute an axis-aligned bounding box a parametric patch via SOS \cite{SOS}, then intersect it with each ray, giving $t_{min}$ and $t_{max}$; box's diagonal is $diag$.
-If the parametric surface has no self-intersections, we then compute all roots by dividing the interval $[t_{\rm{min}}, t_{\rm{max}}]$ into a number of subintervals (in our implementation, we use \new{$\max(2,30 \frac{t_{\rm{max}}-t_{\rm{min}}}{diag})$} and initializing the solver with the middle of each subinterval.
-We then consider the roots duplicate, if the distance between them is less than the accuracy of the solver.
-If surface can have self-intersections, we recommend using SOS optimization for accuracy.}
+In practice, we use a nonlinear solver to find intersections.
+We express the ray-surface intersection test as an equation $f(\xi)+(q-p) t = 0$, which we solve numerically for $t \geq 0, \xi \in \Omega$, finding \emph{all} roots.
+We first can compute an axis-aligned bounding box of a parametric patch, then intersect it with each ray, giving $t_{min}$ and $t_{max}$; box's diagonal is $D$.
+If the parametric surface has no self-intersections, we then compute all roots by dividing the interval $[t_{\textrm{min}}, t_{\textrm{max}}]$ into a number of subintervals (in our implementation, we use $\max(2,30 \frac{t_{\textrm{max}}-t_{\textrm{min}}}{D})$ and initializing the solver with the middle of each subinterval.
+We then consider the roots duplicate, if the distance between them is less than the accuracy of the solver. \new{Note that for polynomial patches one can use specialized techniques such as `pencil of a matrix' \cite{xiaoNoniterativeMethodRobustly2019}.
+We do not assume that surfaces are polynomial, so in our 3D implementation we use a generic nonlinear solver instead.}

+We discretize the boundary of a parametric surface and compute region decomposition using polyline intersection algorithm, similar to the mesh case.
+Unlike \emph{surface} discretization, however, this \emph{boundary} discretization may lead only to minor differences in the final winding number close to the boundary (Sec.~\ref{sec:validation}).